Branding Solutions Terms And Conditions

 3.1 The Goods are described in any applicable Goods Specification.

-that the Goods are to be manufactured in accordance with a Goods Specification supplied
+3.2 To the extent that the Goods are to be manufactured in accordance with a Goods

-and other reasonable professional costs and expenses) suffered or incurred by the
+penalties and legal and other reasonable professional costs and expenses) suffered

-Supplier in connection with any claim made against the Supplier for actual or alleged
+or incurred by the Supplier in connection with any claim made against the Supplier

-infringement of a third party’s intellectual property rights arising out of or in
+for actual or alleged infringement of a third party’s intellectual property rights

-connection with the Supplier’s use of the Goods Specification.
-This clause 3.2 shall
+arising out of or in connection with the Supplier’s use of the Goods Specification.

-survive termination of the Contract.
+This clause 3.2 shall survive termination of the Contract.

-3.3 The Supplier reserves the right to amend
+3.3 The Supplier reserves the right to amend the Goods Specification if required

-the Goods Specification if required by any applicable statutory or regulatory requirements
+by any applicable statutory or regulatory requirements and to make reasonable variations

-and to make reasonable variations to any colours, tolerances and materials specified
+to any colours, tolerances and materials specified in the Goods Specification.

 4. DELIVERY OF GOODS